 These questions are among some that you need to be asking yourselves.
 Starting the dialog with your customers to see if they are open to you helping them with their transition is of value.
 You may find that there are no plans for them to change.
 However, if they are making a change, you can become part of the new solution, or at least, not be blind-sided by it.

 Disruption is an Opportunity

 Obviously, there is not a one size fits all solution.
 Subtractive manufacturing will not totally disappear.
-However, make no mistake, additive manufacturing is a disruptive technology.
+However, make no mistake, additive manufacturing and 3D printing is a disruptive technology.